Rivalries in the National Rugby League: South Sydney Rabbitohs vs Manly Warringah Sea Eagles

 The competitive rivalry between South Sydney and Manly Warringah is very historic and continues to this day.
 South Sydney and Manly-Warringah first met in the 1951 NSWRFL season's Grand Final.
 South Sydney would win the match 42-14 which as of 2022 is the highest scoring grand final in NSWRL/NRL history.
 The clubs would then meet again in the 1968 and 1970 grand finals which South Sydney both won.

 In the 2013 preliminary final, Souths were looking to reach their first grand final since 1971 when they faced off against Manly.
 Souths lead the match 14-0 early on but were eventually defeated by Manly 30–20.

 In the 2020 NRL season, South Sydney recorded a 56-16 victory over Manly which was their biggest loss against any team since 2005.

 In the 2021 NRL season, South Sydney and Manly once again met in the preliminary final but on this occasion South Sydney ran out comfortable winners to reach the 2021 NRL Grand Final.

+In round 4 of the 2023 NRL season, South Sydney defeated Manly 13-12 in golden point extra-time courtesy of a field goal by Lachlan Ilias.

 Manly have, since 1970, purchased many of Souths' star players including John O'Neill, Ray Branighan, Ian Roberts, and more recently Dylan Walker.